-A 3X5 notecard will be permitted for Exams 3-5 and a 8.5 X 11 sheet of paper may be used for the final exam.
-Both sides of the notecard/paper may be used and maybe handwritten or typed.
+A 3X5 notecard will be permitted for Exams 3-5 and a 4X6 notecard may be used for the final exam.
+Both sides of the notecard may be used and maybe handwritten or typed.
 Notecards should contain formulas, definitions, and constants, or any other information allowed by the instructor announced in class.
 Notecards CAN NOT contain any worked examples from class notes, in-class worksheets, practice problems, or any other examples found online.
 A student should also not write any questions on the notecard.